plotti/2000kcal/PITCHME.md

 2. Still eat the right nutritional values.

 #HSLIDE
-## PROBLEM
+## PROBLEM (continued)
 Trying to figure those two things out is very time consuming, you will have to track every food you eat with tools like http://myfitnesspal.com.
-These tools will tell you how much calories a certain food has and how much nutritional value it has.
 But:

-1. Its hard to guess how much you actually ate of it.
+1. Its hard to guess how much you actually ate.
 Unless it was the whole can.
 2. Those tools won't tell you WHAT to eat.

 So you are on your own, you have to create your own diet plans and try to tediously to stick to them.